 shall remain ordinarily resident in the State.

 [Section 31 amended by No. 62 of 1996 s.
-4.]
+4; No. 58 of 2010 s.
+176.]

 32. Periods of grace for renewal of triennial certificate

 (1) Where a triennial certificate is renewed within the period of one month immediately succeeding the day on which the triennial certificate expired, the renewal shall be deemed to take effect for the period of 3 years on and from the day next succeeding the day on which the triennial certificate expired.